 If your white isn’t really true white, but rather more of a beige, any adjustment you make to your image will be incorrect.
 If you go rogue, something that looks good to you may look odd to someone else.

-It’s like trying to write a great song with a guitar that is out-of-tune.
+It’s like trying to write a great song with an out-of-tune guitar.

-Color correction also helps eliminate visual inconsistencies.
+Color correction eliminates visual inconsistencies.
 You’ll need to go through this process if you hope to cut together footage that may not look exactly the same, but needs to be in the used in the same scene.

 Think how easy it would be to color the art at the museum if it was flat, desaturated, and had less contrast.
 They’d be more like coloring books.

-Let’s get into some of the micro-steps of color correction.
+Let’s get into the micro-steps of color correction.

 The Rec.
 709 LUT will make your color correction sliders, curves, and scopes all work the way they should so that you can get the most out of your creative LUTs later on.